-- 1. Testing of Applicants - a.
+1. Testing of Applicants

+- a.
 Applicants considered final candidates for a position will be tested for the presence of illegal drugs as a part of the application process.
 (Job applicant packet) - b.
 The City may elect to only test applicants who apply for certain classifications or job positions based on a reasonable classification basis.
-A list of classifications will be developed by the City and kept on file in the office of the City Clerk. - work pending the results of the drug test.
+A list of classifications will be developed by the City and kept on file in the office of the City Clerk. - c.
+The City may allow the job applicant to begin work pending the results of the drug test.
 If the test result is positive the applicant will be subject to immediate discharge.